code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-11-spring-jms-message-converter-example.md

 A `MessageConverter` specifies how to convert between Java objects and JMS messages.

 Spring JMS comes with a number of implementations that are ready to use.
-By default the `SimpleMessageConverter` is used by the framework.
+By default, the `SimpleMessageConverter` is used by the framework.
 It is able to handle TextMessages, BytesMessages, MapMessages, and ObjectMessages.

-Let's build and example to show how you can use a message converter with Spring JMS.
+Let's build an example to show how you can use a message converter with Spring JMS.
 We start from a previous [Spring with JMS example]({{ site.url }}/spring-jms-boot-configuration-example.html).
 We will adapt it so that we can send a `Person` object that gets converted to/from JSON.

 > Note that Spring JMS ships with a `MappingJackson2MessageConverter` that converts messages to and from JSON.
+We will not use it and create our own custom implementation instead.

 ## 2. General Project Overview